gitaroktato/cucumber-toxiproxy-example/README.md

-# How to test resiliency of microservices?
+# How to build resilient microservices?